 Police Services, also referred to as the Operations Division of the Police Department consists of Patrol, Investigations, Traffic, Marine Operations, Reserves, and Volunteers in Police Services (VIPS).
-The Division is staffed by the Captain, along with five sergeants, 17 officers, and a dedicated group of reserve officers and volunteers.
+The Division is staffed by two Lieutenants, along with four sergeants, 17 officers, and a dedicated group of reserve officers and volunteers.

 Have you ever been on vacation in the mountains and watched with envy a cop working in a boat or patrolling in a postcard setting?
 Have you thought to yourself, “Man, have they got it made!”?

 Mission Statement: To promote the quality of life in Truckee through a partnership between the community and the Police Department.

 A relationship of trust and confidence between members of the police department and the community they serve is essential to effective law enforcement…

 The visual presentation of data is provided strictly as a courtesy and not as an obligation to the users of this mapping application and no representation is made as to its accuracy.